khaledhasanzami/Fruit-Recognition-with-CNN/README.md

 ## Data

 **Dataset:**
- - The dataset used in the project is named [Fruits-360](https://github.com/Horea94/Fruit-Images-Dataset) which is about 405 MB.
+ - The dataset used in the project is named [Fruits-360](https://github.com/khaledhasanzami/Fruit-Recognition-with-CNN/blob/master/fruits-360.rar) which is about 405 MB.
- - The dataset is downloaed from [Fruit-Images-Dataset](https://github.com/Horea94/Fruit-Images-Dataset) [Accessed:9, August, 2019].
+ - The dataset is downloaed from [Fruit-Images-Dataset](https://github.com/Horea94/Fruit-Images-Dataset) [Accessed: 9 August, 2019].

 **Dataset properties:**
  - Total number of images: 55,199.